tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

   <img src="img/tg2_2.png" width="250px"><img src="img/tg2_1.png" width="250px">
 ### CAVE
 <a href="#index">back to index</a>
 >1.
-The 3d noise generator.
+This is the 3d noise generator.
 >2.
 The noise generation method is provided by ashima/webgl-noise: Copyright (C) 2011 Ashima Arts.
 All rights reserved.
 * File name: `cave.txt`
 * Command-line usage: `xs cave [seed] [noise-scale] [voxel-color] [void-voxel-color (-1 for not emptying the scene)] [vertical-shifting] [x-shifting] [y-shifting]`